CloudSecurityAlliance/CSA-IT-Operations/projects/AI-Support-Automation/README.md

 1. Identify missing documents based on ticket requests
 2. Update/add support documentation in Zendesk (both for humans and to train AI models)
-3. Train AI model on documents
+3. Train AI model on documents - simply put the sitemap URL (https://support.zendesk.com/hc/en-us/articles/4408885974682-About-search-engine-optimization-SEO-in-your-help-center#topic_ppn_kj4_tz) https://support.cloudsecurityalliance.org/hc/sitemap.xml
 4. Use AI on tickets that are "supported" (e.g. we know for sure we have an answer)

 ## Project